yusufaine/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-McKitchen (My-CLI-Kitchen) is a desktop application that can quickly store, edit, and search for recipes by running a single command, ideal for the fast typists, home cooks, and students who want a simple way to store or search for simple recipes to cook.
+McKitchen (My-CLI-Kitchen) is a desktop application that can quickly store, edit, and search for recipes by running a single command, ideal for the fast typists, amateur cooks, or busy students or executives who want a simple way to store or search for simple recipes to cook.

+## About this Guide
+This guide is intended to be used by those who are interested in how to use McKitchen -- whether you're a user of McKitchen or simply doing research, welcome!
+A [table of content](#table-of-content) is located just below this section to improve navigation of this guide and bring you to the portion of the guide that you are interested in.
+Additionally, in each of those sections, we've linked a small text titled "return to Table of Content" for you to be able to quickly jump back to the top should you choose to.

+Throughout the document you may encounter some of these symbols, and they denote the following:
+* :information_source: : General tips regarding the section or feature that you are currently on
+* :computer: : Tips for advanced users
+* :heavy_exclamation_mark: : Warning!
+Pay close attention to them to understand the potential drawbacks of related to the section or feature that you are currently on.

 ## Table of Content
 - [Quick start](#quick-start)